Nadal back in bullring for season-defining Davis Cup duty

 He is on a 22-match winning streak in singles with his only loss coming on debut for five-time champions Spain back in 2004.

-He may be back at world number one, but Nadal is far from fully recovered from the hip problem which forced him to sit out Indian Wells and Miami.
+He may be back at world number one, but Nadal is far from fully recovered from the hip problem which forced him to sit out the Indian Wells and Miami Masters.

-"Physically, I have felt good in the last few days and I hope to be well for Friday," said Nadal who has played in four of Spain's Davis Cup winning teams.

-"I have always had great experiences in the Davis Cup and this is another opportunity."
+"It's been a tough few months," admitted Nadal, ahead of a Davis Cup tie which will see him take on Philipp Kohlschreiber in Friday's second singles.

+"But I am excited to be back -- hopefully it will be a positive week for me."

-Zverev first faces David Ferrer in Friday's opening rubber, with Ferrer switched to singles after a thumb injury ruled out Miami Masters semi-finalist Pablo Carreno Busta.
+Zverev first faces David Ferrer in the opening rubber, with Ferrer switched to singles after a thumb injury ruled out Miami Masters semi-finalist Pablo Carreno Busta with his place going to Marc Lopez.

+Coach and long-time friend Carlos Moya urged fans to be patient as Nadal plots his European spring campaign which, if all goes to script, will see him clinch an 11th French Open in June.

+"He is not at 100% yet, but if he can win a match or two, it can help him," said Moya.

 Defending champions France go to Genoa to tackle Italy who are contesting their 250th Davis Cup tie.

-France, the 10-time winners, have two top 30 players in Lucas Pouille, ranked at 11, and Adrian Mannarino, the world 25 although it was world number 80 Jeremy Chardy and not Mannarino who was given the nod to face Fabio Fognini on Friday.
+France, the 10-time winners, have two top 30 players in Lucas Pouille, ranked at 11, and Adrian Mannarino, the world 25.

+But the French are missing injured Jo-Wilfried Tsonga and Gael Monfils while Italy, champions way back in 1976, can count on the combustible Fabio Fognini for his dedication to the flag.

 - 'Sold Davis Cup soul' -